Tips For Evaluating Your Business Risks

 Further Reading

-Did you know that the average work related car crash costs $74,000.
-That includes medical bills and time off from work.
-It does not include the emotional turmoil of the worker, his or her family, or the employer.
-If you drive as part of your jo...
+Did you know that the average work-related car crash costs $74,000?
+That estimate includes medical bills and time off from work but does not account for the emotional impact on the worker, their family, or the employer.
+If you drive as part of your...